Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Radio-Coverage-Aware Path Planning

 that, when inserted in \eqref{eq:costmapap}, indicates whether the point $\mathbf{n}$ is inside or outside of the AP coverage radius.
 Differently, considering the AP-AV distance, the \textit{amplitude}-related radio weight map is

 which weights the distance from the AP in terms of a decaying received amplitude depending on the exponent $\gamma$.
 Then, we propose a \textit{capacity}-related radio weight map

-which uses a Shannon-like informative capacity representation, normalized to vary between $0$ (at the disc border) and $1$ (at the disc center).
+which uses a Shannon-like informative capacity representation, normalized to vary between $0$ (at the disc border) and $1$ (near the disc center).
 Finally, the last metric uses a \textit{tent}-shaped decaying radio weight, defined as

 where $\beta<1$ represents the exponent of the tent function.